Heinekamp/V-Chonk/mods/split for 220mm build plate/readme.md

 > It is recommened to [friction weld](https://www.youtube.com/watch?v=Pa2DoE3sirU) the seems for additional rigidity.
 Alternatively you can also use a soldering iron with a bevel tip to "weld" the seems.
 >
 ## Description:
-This mod splits all the large parts in the V-Chonk such that they can be printed on any printer with a build area of at least 220 mm².
+This mod splits all the large parts in the V-Chonk such that they can be printed on any printer with a build area of at least 220 mm x 220 mm.

 ![image](/assets/base.png)